ffMathy/wyoming_elevenlabs/README.md

-# Wyoming OpenAI
+# Wyoming ElevenLabs

-OpenAI-Compatible Proxy Middleware for the Wyoming Protocol
+ElevenLabs-Compatible Proxy Middleware for the Wyoming Protocol

 **Author:** Rory Eckel

-Note: This project is not affiliated with OpenAI or the Wyoming project.
+Note: This project is not affiliated with ElevenLabs or the Wyoming project.

 ## Overview

-This project introduces a [Wyoming](https://github.com/rhasspy/wyoming) server that connects to OpenAI-compatible endpoints of your choice.
-Like a proxy, it enables Wyoming clients such as the [Home Assistant Wyoming Integration](https://www.home-assistant.io/integrations/wyoming/) to use the transcription (Automatic Speech Recognition - ASR) and text-to-speech synthesis (TTS) capabilities of various OpenAI-compatible projects.
-By acting as a bridge between the Wyoming protocol and OpenAI, you can consolidate the resource usage on your server and extend the capabilities of Home Assistant.
+This project introduces a [Wyoming](https://github.com/rhasspy/wyoming) server that connects to ElevenLabs-compatible endpoints of your choice.
+Like a proxy, it enables Wyoming clients such as the [Home Assistant Wyoming Integration](https://www.home-assistant.io/integrations/wyoming/) to use the transcription (Automatic Speech Recognition - ASR) and text-to-speech synthesis (TTS) capabilities of various ElevenLabs-compatible projects.
+By acting as a bridge between the Wyoming protocol and ElevenLabs, you can consolidate the resource usage on your server and extend the capabilities of Home Assistant.

 ## Objectives

-1. **Wyoming Server, OpenAI-compatible Client**: Function as an intermediary between the Wyoming protocol and OpenAI's ASR and TTS services.
+1. **Wyoming Server, ElevenLabs-compatible Client**: Function as an intermediary between the Wyoming protocol and ElevenLabs's ASR and TTS services.
 2. **Service Consolidation**: Allow users of various programs to run inference on a single server without needing separate instances for each service.
 Example: Sharing TTS/STT services between [Open WebUI](#open-webui) and [Home Assistant](#usage-in-home-assistant).
 3. **Asynchronous Processing**: Enable efficient handling of multiple requests by supporting asynchronous processing of audio streams.
-4. **Simple Setup with Docker**: Provide a straightforward deployment process using [Docker and Docker Compose](#docker-recommended) for OpenAI and various popular open source projects.
+4. **Simple Setup with Docker**: Provide a straightforward deployment process using [Docker and Docker Compose](#docker-recommended) for ElevenLabs and various popular open source projects.

 ## Terminology